gonzaloronvera/web3_development_training_python/README.md

 ## Compile a contract

-- Copy the file [StoreValue.sol](https://github.com/gonzaloronvera/web3_development_training_python/blob/main/contracts/StoreValue.sol) to the new created contract folder and compile it
+- Copy the file [StoreValue.sol](https://github.com/gonzaloronvera/web3_development_training_python/blob/main/contracts/StoreValue.sol) to the new created contract folder and compile it:

 ```
 brownie compile
 ```

 - Explore the json generated in the build folder.
 - Add your Rinkeby account to Brownie.
-Get your private key from Metamask.
+Get your private key from Metamask:

 ```
 brownie accounts new my-rinkeby-account